maanijou/ecosia-search-vscode-extension/README.md

 ## What's new?

+### [version 1.2.0]

+- Improved commands title.

 ### [version 1.1.0]

-Add option to select a different search engine.
+- Add option to select a different search engine.

 ### [version 1.0.0]

-Now you can search for what you want just by using your keyboard shortcuts!
+- Now you can search for what you want just by using your keyboard shortcuts!
 Select or copy a text and use shortcuts to open the search results.

 ## Features